DarkSystemGit/150Bank/README.md

 ## Installation

 Use [git](https://git-scm.com/) to install Doge Bank.
 Also download the [UIkit](https;//getuikit.com) CSS libary and move its CSS files into the /css folder.
 The same with the JS files, except you move them to the /js folder.
+Make sure you have installed NodeJS and npm

 ```bash
 #Debian based Linux Distros